 Keep your surroundings clean.
 Use disinfectants to clean every surface of direct contact like a doorknob, desk, utensils, etc.

 Personal hygiene and keeping the environment clean can help prevent the spread of disease.
-Individuals in healthcare services in Manhattan, NY should spread awareness among residents nearby and awareness programs should be arranged so that the prevalence of common cold can be restricted.
+Individuals in preventive healthcare services in Manhattan, NY should spread awareness among residents nearby and awareness programs should be arranged so that the prevalence of the common cold can be restricted.